cloudberrydb/cloudberrydb/readmes/README.Linux.md

     sudo ln -sf /usr/bin/cmake3 /usr/local/bin/cmake
     ```

-### For RHEL 7 and 8
+### For RHEL 8 or Rocky Linux 8

 1. Install Development Tools.

-    - For RHEL 8: Install:

     ```bash
     sudo yum group install -y "Development Tools"
     ```

-    - For RHEL versions (< 8.0):
+2. Install dependencies:

     ```bash
-        sudo yum-config-manager --enable rhui-REGION-rhel-server-rhscl
-        sudo yum install -y devtoolset-7-toolchain
+    sudo yum install -y epel-release

+    sudo yum install -y apr-devel bison bzip2-devel cmake3 flex gcc gcc-c++ krb5-devel libcurl-devel libevent-devel libkadm5  libxml2-devel libzstd-devel openssl-devel perl-ExtUtils-Embed python3-devel python3-pip readline-devel xerces-c-devel zlib-devel
     ```

-2. Install dependencies by running the `README.CentOS.bash` script.
+3. Install more dependencies by running the `README.Rhel-Rocky.bash` script.

-    - For RHEL 8:

     ```bash
-        # This makes sure that git and make is installed.
-        # Then run the README.CentOS.bash script in the `readmes` directory.
-        ./README.CentOS.bash
+    ~/cloudberrydb/readmes/README.Rhel-Rocky.bash
     ```

-    - For RHEL 7:

-        ```bash
-        # First install the epel extension for RHEL 7.
-        # This makes sure that git and make is installed.
-        ./README.CentOS.bash
-        ```

 ### For Ubuntu 18.04 or later

 1. Install dependencies by running the `README.Ubuntu.bash` script in the `readmes` directory.

     ```shell
-    ## You need to enter your password to run
+    # You need to enter your password to run.
-    sudo ./README.Ubuntu.bash
+    sudo ~/cloudberrydb/readmes/README.Ubuntu.bash
     ```

     > [!Note]
-    > - When you run the `README.Ubuntu.bash` script for dependencies, you will be asked to configure `realm` for kerberos.
+    > - When you run the `README.Ubuntu.bash` script for dependencies, you will be asked to configure `realm` for Kerberos.
 You can enter any realm, because this is just for testing, and during testing, it will reconfigure a local server/client.
 If you want to skip this manual configuration, run `export DEBIAN_FRONTEND=noninteractive`.
-    > - If you fail to download packages, we recommend that you can try another one software source for Ubuntu.
+    > - If the script fails to download packages, we recommend that you can try another one software source for Ubuntu.

 2. Install GCC 10.
-Ubuntu 18.04 and later versions should use GCC 10 or newer:
+Ubuntu 18.04 and later versions should use GCC 10 or later:

     ```bash
-    ## Install gcc-10
+    # Install gcc-10.
     sudo apt install software-properties-common
     sudo add-apt-repository ppa:ubuntu-toolchain-r/test
     sudo apt install gcc-10 g++-10